 We used the Artificial Neural Network from the machine learning for the classification of automatic digital modulation.
 The

 It is a mathematical model that provides the non-linear relationship between the system input and output.
 It also finds the pattern and trend in the complicated data which might be very tough by using another scheme.
 The training phase of the NN obtains the mathematical model of the problem.
 In the training phase, the system provided different patterns from a different dataset.
 The testing phase performs as a classifier in which the classifier performance calculated.
 The testing phase provides the classification accuracy of the model parameters.
 A general three-layered diagram of Neural network is

 Once the features are extracted, we got an imbalance set of features with a different number of samples for each modulation technique.
 The bar plot to show the distribution of features

 This imbalance causes the neural network to bias.
 So, we used the SMOTE method.

 Another application of SMOTE for Age detection can be checked here.

-Since our work is recognizing the pattern of previous input and output, so we will use it in pattern recognition app which lands to a page to choose the input data and target data.
+Since our work is recognizing the pattern of previous input and output, so we will use it in a pattern recognition app which lands to a page to choose the input data and target data.
 These datasets are picked from the workspace of MATLAB, so these must be there already.
-After choosing the data division for training and testing of network, network is created which further leads to a page where the user can input the number of hidden neurons.
+After choosing the data division for training and testing of network, the network is created which further leads to a page where the user can input the number of hidden neurons.